zachrugpad/adm-docs/docs/orders.md

 #### `id`
 - Type: `string`
-- Description: The ID of the order, used for API purposes.
+- Description: The ID of the order.

 #### `line_items`
 - Type: `array`